-This is a module designed as a self-paced learning environment, delivered entirely online with video, lectures, reading and progression quizzing.
+This is a module designed as an online self-paced learning environment, with video, lectures, reading and progression quizzing and an online final competency test.
 Learning content is based on research publications and extension resources developed by national experts.
 The targeted learner is expected to have completed undergraduate level coursework in genetics.
-A final competency test will be given online.

 The module has two parts.
-Part 1 provides the learner with a baseline in the biology of Oomycete disease in soybean.
-Part 2 is focused on the resistance breeding process for both single gene and partial resistance using naturally occurring variation in the soybean germplasm.
-Learners will be able to compare the genetics that differentiates seed products and describe the work and genetics applications breeders accomplished in developing these new products.
+Part 1 provides the learner with a baseline Oomycete disease biology in soybean.
+Part 2 is focused on single gene resistance and partial resistance through the breeding selection of naturally occurring variation in soybeans.
+Learners will be able to compare the genetic difference between seed products and describe the process used to create them.

 This module is a companion module to Disease Resistance Breeding: Transgene Strategies and may be taken before, at the same time, or after that module.

-Internet / Blackboard / eXtension Online Campus, lessons 1 & 2
+Internet / eXtension Online Campus, lessons 1 & 2